montag/vue-audioworklet-demo/README.md

 ...
 ~~~~

-Adjusting the audio params is done in the main thread via worklet parameters.
+Adjusting the audio params is done in the main thread via the worklet parameters.

 ~~~~
-async updateLeftGain() {
   let gain = await this.gainWorkletNode.parameters.get('gainChannel_0')
   gain.setValueAtTime(this.leftGain, this.audioContext.currentTime)
-},

-async updateRightGain() {
+  ...

   let gain = await this.gainWorkletNode.parameters.get('gainChannel_1')
   gain.setValueAtTime(this.rightGain, this.audioContext.currentTime)
-},
 ~~~~

-The Audio Graph you hear is simply Source -> GainWorklet -> Destination.
+The Audio Graph you hear is simply SourceNode -> GainWorkletNode -> DestinationNode.

 ~~~~
 source.buffer = decodedAudioData
 // Connect the source buffer node to the worklet source.connect(gainWorkletNode)
-// Connect the worklet to the destination output (this is what you hear) gainWorkletNode.connect(context.destination)
+// Connect the worklet to the destination output gainWorkletNode.connect(context.destination)
 ~~~~